2shea/cs6087/lectures/01/homework.md

 ## Problem 1.1

- a.
-What do curly braces (`{` and `}`) denote in C?
-Why does it make sense to
-    use them to surround a function body?
+ 1. What do curly braces (`{` and `}`) denote in C?
+Why does it make sense to use them to surround a function body?
- b.
-Describe the difference between the literal values 7, "7", and '7'.
+ 2. Describe the difference between the literal values 7, "7", and '7'.
- c.
-Consider the statement `double ans = 10.0 + 2.0 / 3.0 - 2.0 * 2.0`.
+ 3. Consider the statement `double ans = 10.0 + 2.0 / 3.0 - 2.0 * 2.0`.
     Rewrite this statement such that the value assigned to `ans` is `11.0`.

 ## Problem 1.2